Which Mastodon apps can I use? Should I use the official app or a third party app?

 1. Create a new account on the server you want to move to, but DO NOT delete the old account.

 7. Even after the transfer, DO NOT delete your old account.
 It’s best to leave it where it is, because it will redirect people to your new account and leave your old posts intact.
+Your old posts will redirect people to your new account as long as you don’t delete the old account.

 After doing all these steps, your old account will redirect to the new one, and your followers, follows, bookmarks, mutes and blocks will transfer automatically.
 There may be a delay on some items transferring, do not worry if this happens.